bazilinskyy/multiped/README.md

 # Multi-pedestrian interaction with automated vehicle
 Framework for the analysis of crossing behaviour in the interaction between multiple pedestrians and an automated vehicle, from the perspective of one of the pedestrians using a crowdsourcing approach.

+## Citation
+If you use the simulator for academic work please cite the following papers:

+>  Alam, M. S., Dey, D., Martens, M.H., & Bazilinskyy, P. (2026).
+You’ll never walk alone: Inter-pedestrian distance, eHMIs, and crossing decisions in virtual reality.

 ## Getting started
 [![Python Version](https://img.shields.io/badge/python-3.9.11-blue.svg)](https://www.python.org/downloads/release/python-3919/)